venukommu/Strapi/README.md

-# Strapi
+# Strapi application

-A Strapi template to create Strapi projects pre-configured for e-commerce apps.
+A quick description of your strapi application